G1gaDevelopments/FearOfTheNight/README.md

 ## Installation
 ***THESE INSTRUCTIONS MAY BE PRONE TO CHANGE.***

-Go to the [Releases tab](https://github.com/Errorcrafter/smoges/releases) and click on the Assets dropdown.
-From there, click the `Source code (zip)` link to download Smoges Pack.
+Go to the [Releases tab](https://github.com/Errorcrafter/fotn/releases) and click on the Assets dropdown.
+From there, click the `Source code (zip)` link to download fotn Pack.
 Use WinRAR or a similar program to unzip the folder.
 Place the resulting folder in the following directory:

 - **Singleplayer:** `.minecraft/saves/(your world name here)/datapacks`
 - **Multiplayer:** `(root directory)/world/datapacks`